etn-electrical/zephyr-icd-mmplus/doc/develop/modules.rst

 - File Systems
 - Inter-Process Communication (IPC) libraries

-Additionally, in some cases modules (particularly vendor HALs) can contain references to optional :ref:`binary blobs <bin-blobs>`.

 This page summarizes a list of policies and best practices which aim at better organizing the workflow in Zephyr modules.